ouktlab/espnet_asr_models/README.md

 because some of our models are slightly different from defaults of streaming ASR.
 We may be able to get intermediate results more frequently by changing these parameters.

-*Note that the following parameter setting may degrade ASR performance for domain mismatched data.
-(2025/12)*.
+*Note that the following parameter setting may degrade ASR performance for domain mismatched data (2025/12)*.
 In such a case, we need to use the default setting.

 Our settings (*corpus10* models)
 ```